desirelabs/desire-page-widget/README.txt

 Go to appearance/widgets in your admin menu
-Add a Desire Page Widget in the freshly created Desire Widget Sidebar Select in the kist the page you want to display
+Add a Desire Page Widget in the freshly created Desire Widget Sidebar Select in the list the page you want to display
-Give a name to your widget (usualy a name related to the page you're including) Copy and paste the shortcode [desire_widget_sidebar] into the content you want the sidebar to show up, a page or a post for example
+Name to your widget (usualy a name related to the page you're including) Copy and paste the shortcode [desire_widget_sidebar] into the content you want the sidebar to show up, a page or a post for example

 done!